This chapter provides an overview of the Structured Query Language (SQL) and how Oracle Database processes SQL statements.

 Delete all the data in schema objects without removing the structure of these objects (

 TRUNCATEgenerates no undo data, which makes it faster than

 TRUNCATEdoes not invoke delete triggers

 Add a comment to the data dictionary (

-Example 7-1 uses DDL statements to create the
+The following example uses DDL statements to create the

 plants table and then uses DML to insert two rows in the table.
-The example then uses DDL to alter the table structure, grant and revoke privileges on this table to a user, and then drop the table.
+The example then uses DDL to alter the table structure, grant and revoke read privileges on this table to a user, and then drop the table.

 COMMIT occurs immediately before the database executes a DDL statement and a

 ROLLBACK occurs immediately afterward.
 In the preceding example, two